Dynamic Policy Learning for Legged Robot with Simplified Model Pretraining and Model-Homotopy-Inspired Transfer: Introduction

 \section{Introduction}

-Learning complex and dynamic motions for legged robots remains a challenging problem.
+\IEEEPARstart{L}{earning} complex and dynamic motions for legged robots remains a challenging problem.
 Successfully generating such behaviors requires navigating the intricate interplay between the robot's body momentum, leg inertia, and contact forces, making it difficult to develop effective control strategies.

 Classical motion generation approaches, particularly trajectory optimization (TO), formulate the problem as a constrained optimization\cite{SynthesisAndStabilizationOfComplexBehaviors2012,DiscoveryofComplexBehaviors2012,MultiContactLocomotionCarpentier2018,ContactImplicitMPC2023, LIPTO2018,MitCheetah3MPC2018,TOWR2018,NMPC2020,BezierSRBTO2025,WBIC2019,CentroidalDynamicsAndFullKinematics2014,MomentumAwareTO2022,StagedContactOptimization2023}.
 While TO offers interpretability and principled motion synthesis, solving it reliably is often hindered by nonconvexity and the hybrid nature of contact dynamics.
 To cope with these challenges, reduced-order models are employed to approximate feasible motions\cite{LIPTO2018,MitCheetah3MPC2018,TOWR2018,NMPC2020,BezierSRBTO2025,WBIC2019,CentroidalDynamicsAndFullKinematics2014,MomentumAwareTO2022,StagedContactOptimization2023}, yet relying on them introduces dynamics mismatches.
 While hierarchical frameworks\cite{WBIC2019,MomentumAwareTO2022,StagedContactOptimization2023,ContactTimingandTOfor3dJumping2022} mitigate this by refining trajectories with full-body dynamics, this process is often computationally intensive, making it challenging to achieve real-time reactivity without significant optimization expertise.